vgteam/sv-genotyping-paper/yeast/README.md

 snakemake
 ```

-It will produce pdf plots showing recall, precision and F1 in `yeast/evaluation/results/assemblyeval`.
+It will produce pdf plots showing average deltas in mapping identity and mapping quality of reads aligned to the sample graphs in `yeast/evaluation/results/assemblyeval_svonly`.